-Any documents used for verification must be the original (not photocopies) and generally must be dated within 60 calendar days of the date PHA requested.
+Any documents used for verification must be the original (not photocopies) and generally must be dated within 60 days of the date they are provided to the PHA.
 The documents must not be damaged, altered or in any way illegible.

-Print-outs from web pages are considered original documents.
+Print-outs from Web pages are considered original documents.